istrategylabs/franklin-dashboard/README.md

 # Franklin Dashboard

 Franklin Dashboard allows you to check and manage your Franklin Projects.
+Have you seen inception?
+If not, watch it.

 ## Usage